Ph.D. University of Tennessee, 2019

 B.A.
 University of Ghana, 2007

-Teaching: Principles of Economics, Macroeconomic Theory, International Economics
+Teaching: Contemporary Issues in Macroeconomics, Macroeconomic Theory, International Economics

 Research Areas: Macroeconomics, Monetary Economics, International Economics, Development Economics